Maki-science/easyCHAMP/README.md

 ## Workflow
-The (pre-)Purency workflow usually produces several filters (measurements) for each sample.
+The (pre-)Purency workflow usually produces several filters (or measurements) for each sample.
 We highly recommend to adopt a common file-naming procedure.
 The function uses everything of the .csv file names before the first '_' (underline) as sample name.
-The rest is considered as measurement (e.g., SAMPLENAME_measurement1of3).
-This also allows for one blank for multiple filters/samples from one location (i.e., replicates), by naming the samples accordingly (e.g., SAMPLENAMEFilter1, SAMPLENAMEFilter2, SAMPLENAMEBlank - or, in case of splitted measurements for each filter: e.g., SAMPLENAMEFilter1_measurement1of3, SAMPLENAMEFilter2_measurement1of3 SAMPLENAMEBlank_measurement1of2).
+The rest is considered as filter/measurement (e.g., SAMPLENAME_Filter1of3).
+This also allows for one blank for multiple filters/samples from one location (i.e., replicates), by naming the samples accordingly.

+Here are some examples how to apply the naming for different blank application:

+For each sample one or more own blank filters.
+You can still have several filters for each sample and/or blank, which are summed together before processing:

+  - Samples: SAMPLENAME1_Filter1, SAMPLENAME2_Filter1
+  - Blanks: SAMPLENAME1Blank_Filter1, SAMPLENAME2BLank_filter1

+Samples should use the same blank(s):

+  - Samples: SAMPLENAME1_Filter1, SAMPLENAME2_Filter1
+  - Blank: SAMPLENAMEBlank_Filter1 (notice the missing number)

+You have several blanks, but they should be gathered and used as combined blank for all samples:

+  - Samples: PREFIXSAMPLENAME1_Filter1, PREFIXSAMPLENAME2_Filter1 (set a prefix)
+  - Blanks: PREFIXBlank_Filter1, PREFIXBLank_filter1 (use the same prefix but directly state 'Blank_')

 *WARNING: The naming of the files is an important prerequisite for a proper processing.
 Thus you need to cautiously set your file names!*